upspring/neo4j_model.cr/README.md

 ## TODO

-* more specs!
 * expand #where to accept arrays and ranges
-* update_all
+* QueryProxy#update_all (set property values on all matched nodes)
-* make relationship properties writable (probably via custom rel class, similar to ActiveRel)
+* make relationship properties writable (currently only possible via custom Cypher queries)
-* more callbacks
+* more callbacks?
-* migrations (for constraints and indexes)
 * validations
-* connection pool (currently creates a new connection every time)
+* migrations (to add constraints and indexes)
+* more specs

 ## Contributing

-The safest and easiest way to run the specs is via Docker (safety is important, because the specs empty the database frequently). `docker-compose up` to start the containers (and Ctrl-C to stop them when you're done).
+The safest and easiest way to run the specs is via Docker (and safety is important, because the specs empty the database). `docker-compose up` to start the containers (and Ctrl-C to stop them when you're done).
 Then use the `bin/guardian-docker` script to start guardian, which will watch all the files in src/ and spec/ and run the test suite when any of them is modified.

 1. Fork it (<https://github.com/upspring/neo4j_model.cr/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)